kubeflow/pipelines/samples/core/xgboost_training_cm/README.md

 ## Requirements

 Preprocessing uses Google Cloud DataProc.
 Therefore, you must enable the [DataProc API](https://cloud.google.com/endpoints/docs/openapi/enable-api) for the given GCP project.
+If KFP was deployed through K8S marketplace, please follow instructions in [the guideline](https://github.com/kubeflow/pipelines/blob/master/manifests/gcp_marketplace/guide.md#gcp-service-account-credentials) to make sure the service account used has the role `storage.admin` and `dataproc.admin`.

 ## Compile